This phone gives you a big screen for a little price

 Dual cameras have become the in thing for phones over the past year.
 With the Mate Lite, Huawei doubles down on dual cameras by doubling up: The phone has dual shooters not only on its back (16MP+2MP), but on its front too (12MP+2MP).

-This is all good and fun, but quantity only counts as long as there's quality too -- Google's Pixel 2, with its one rear lens, proved that.
+This is all good and fun, but quantity only counts as long as there's quality too -- Google's Pixel 2 ($649.99 at Best Buy), with its one rear lens, proved that.
 And since the biggest gap between midrange phones and premium ones is often camera quality, you shouldn't expect the world of the Mate Lite's cameras.

 They're competent, and can shoot some decent photos in good-light conditions.
 But they're not particularly noteworthy in any way, despite their number.
 They struggle in both high- and low-light conditions: The former often leading to overexposure, and some of my low-light photos came out a little grainy.
 Plus, many pictures I shot looked artificially over-sharpened too.